harunme/stack-chan/case/contributed/Magnetic_Case_Core2_AWS_SG90/README_for_Magnetic_Case_Core2_AWS_SG90.md

 # Notice
 This model has been confirmed with M5Stack Core2/AWS and SG90 servo motor.
-Another M5Stack models are potentially not compatible.
+Other M5Stack models are potentially not compatible.
 Please check before molding.
 This shell design doesn't require disassembly of M5Stack.

 # Appearance